youssefdahmou/movie_recommendation_system/README.md

-# movie_recommendation_system
+# Movie_Recommendation_System_using_Content_Filtering_Algorithm
 This movie recommendation system project utilizes a content filtering algorithm to provide personalized movie recommendations to users.
 The system analyzes the content of movies, such as genre, crew, actors, and director, to identify similarities and patterns.
+By considering the user's preferences and previously watched movies, it suggests movies that match their interests and preferences.
+The recommendation system employs a content-based filtering approach, which means that it focuses on the characteristics and attributes of movies rather than relying on user behavior or collaborative filtering.
+The algorithm extracts relevant features from the movie dataset and creates a profile for each user based on their preferences.